theforeman/foreman-ansible-modules/docs/testing.md

 2. Integration tests
 3. Ansible Sanity

+Before you start, ensure all required dependencies are installed.
+Typically this is `python, python-devel, popt-devel`.
+To create a virtual environment, do:

+    python3 -m venv venv --system-site-packages

 ### Unit tests

 We currently only have unit tests for the `foreman_spec` to `argument_spec` translation helpers (see `tests/test_foreman_spec_helper.py`).